turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

   * All functions strictly adhere to the Single Responsibility Principle (SRP)
   * There are no nested if/else statements
   * Functions and code are well-refactored and show developer empathy
-  * There are no global variables aside from query selectors, `pastActivities` and `currentActivity`.
 * **3:**
   * Application uses the Data Model exclusively to track changes to the activities, and display of activities happens after the Data Model has been updated
   * There are no nested for loops
   * Functions are DRY and observe SRP - and most are around 10 lines of code or less
-  * There are no global variables aside from query selectors and an array for your activity
+  * There are no global variables aside from query selectors, an array for your activities and a `currentActivity` variable (if needed).
   * Uses event delegation correctly on dynamic elements where applicable
   * Uses parameters and arguments to craft short and reusable functions.
 There are no parameters or arguments in functions that are unused.
 * **2:**